anandj123/ccda-parser-bigquery/README.md

 ```python
  'schedule_interval': '0 * * * *'
 ```
-to the schedule you would like to run before deploying it to composer.
+to the schedule (in [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)) you would like to run before deploying it to composer.

 # Output